lisa-lin/mastermind/README.md

 It takes the following steps:

-1. Guess a code in 'aaaa' format.
-Code is selected randomly.
+1. Guess a code in 'aabb' format.
-2. Remove from the set of possibilities any code that yields the same feedback as the last guess.
+2. Remove from the set of possibilities any code that yields a lower feedback score compared to the last guess.
 3. Make a random guess from the remaining set.
 4. Repeat until it wins.